isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 ### **Peng Kang and Plantations**

-In the 19th century, much of the forests in Jurong were cleared to make way for gambier plantations.
-The cash crop was so popular that a district in Jurong was named "Peng Kang", which may be derived from a Malay term for boiling gambier leaves.
-In general, Peng Kang covers the areas we know today as Jurong West and Boon Lay.
+In the 19th century, much of the forests in and around Jurong were cleared to make way for gambier plantations.
+The cash crop was so popular that Jurong was sometimes referred to as "Peng Kang", which may be derived from a Malay term for boiling gambier leaves.
+But in general, Peng Kang is a district that is west of Jurong and it covers the areas we know today as Jurong West and Boon Lay.

 First appear in maps